trstlabs/intento/docs/docs/intents/TriggerPortal.md

 ## Future Improvements

 Do you have an interesting feature in mind?
-Mention it on our [Github](https://github.com/trstlabs/triggerportal-frontend) or [X/Twitter](https://twitter.com/intento) and it may get added to the roadmap.
+Mention it on our [Github](https://github.com/trstlabs/triggerportal-frontend) (Public Access To be announced) or [X/Twitter](https://twitter.com/intentozone) and it may get added to the roadmap.